Total Freedom Life Logo

 • Limited impact: A fragile, unprofitable venture can't pay staff, invest in innovation, or sustain generosity.

-Redefining ROI for the Kingdom
+Redefining ROI for Mission-Driven Ventures

 Two Lenses for ROI